Vincent Chu Tinkerer | Leader | Innovator

 Scripts and Tools

-Python used to disgust me, greatly - its silly indents and duck-typing.
+Python used to disgust me greatly - its silly indents and duck-typing.
 In 2011, I decided to use it more in my regular work since people who love it keep raving about it - it turns out I've fallen in love with it too.
-Now when I need something written up quickly, I would always turn to Python instead of say, C#.
-It's cross-platform, it's the opposite of verbose and you can even hook up it up with a UI easily too in OSX.
+Now when I need something written up quickly, I always turn to Python instead of, say, C#.
+It's cross-platform, it's the opposite of verbose, and you can even hook it up with a UI easily in OSX.

 Web Apps

-The first real web applications that I wrote was done with Perl during the time when blogging was starting to gain popularity.
+The first real web applications I wrote were done with Perl during the time when blogging was starting to gain popularity.
 Originally I was hosting my Perl blog on my university site, but I later shut it down in 2005 because I didn't feel like updating anymore.

 I picked up PHP and SAJAX a bit later, and along with 2 other CMPT 470 classmates we created a ACM-Style programming contest environment.